viamrobotics/docs/docs/how-tos/provision-setup.md

 If you intend to use `viam-agent` to keep your device's Viam software up-to-date or to use its provisioning plugin to let end users set up their own machines, you need to use `viam-agent` and install it on the machine before sending it to the user.

 You can [install `viam-agent` on live systems](/installation/viam-server-setup/) or preinstall it.
-The following instructions will preinstall it using a preinstall script that adds `viam-agent` to images:
+The following instructions will preinstall it using a preinstall script that adds `viam-agent` to images.
+Only use the following method for offline pre-installs.

 {{< alert title="Support notice" color="note" >}}
 Please note this script works only under POSIX (MacOS and Linux) at the moment.